Scalable native multiqubit gates via engineered noncomputational-state interactions in superconducting fluxonium qubits: Introduction

-Here, we show that in fluxonium architectures with tunable plasmon interactions~\cite{Zhao2025}, engineered interactions in noncomputational manifolds can enable scalable, native realization of $(C^{\otimes N})Z$ gates.
-This is achieved by controlling plasmon interactions and activating qubit-state-selective transitions into noncomputational manifolds via microwave drives.
+Here, we show that engineered interactions in noncomputational manifolds of superconducting fluxonium qubits can enable scalable, native realization of $(C^{\otimes N})Z$ gates.
+This is achieved by engineering qubit-state-selective transitions into noncomputational manifolds.
 The large frequency separation between the desired transition and other spurious transitions allows selective activation of target multi-qubit interactions while suppressing unwanted terms.
-Thus, fast, scalable native multi-qubit gates can be achieved without significantly increasing calibration complexity.
+This approach provides a path beyond existing schemes by enabling fast, scalable native multi-qubit gates without substantially increasing calibration complexity, allowing for their co-integration with primitive single- and two-qubit gates in a unified processor.